Richard-lab-scientist/E-commerce-Analysis/README.md

 ## Executive Summary

 ### Overview of Findings
-Despite accumulating £632,660 in revenue,the company's overall average-margin (COA) is recorded at 13.56% with its Cental and South region falling below this benchmark at 8.75% and 9.04% respectively.
+Despite accumulating £632,660 in revenue,the company's average profit margin (COA) is recorded at 13.56- With its cental and south region falling below this benchmark at 8.75% and 9.04% respectively.
-Central region raises a major concern with its discount rate at 24.01%; eight percentage above the business's average, indicating that the discounting behaviour in that region is compressing profit margin at a significant rate.
+A significant issue emerges in its cental market , with its discount rate at 24.01%; eight percentage above the business's average, indicating a sinificant factor responsible  profit margin at a significant rate.
 The following sections will explore additional factors and highlight key areas for improvement.

 <img width="1391" height="776" alt="Screenshot 2026-05-16 183834" src="https://github.com/user-attachments/assets/a0a1739d-7a0c-4c5b-89af-beac8307f4dd" />